rexbrahh/terminal.r3x.sh/README.md

-database as a hierarchical file system based on xterm.js
+postgres as a hierarchical file system based on xterm.js